asphalt-framework/asphalt-web/docs/usage.rst

 -----------------

 All applications will be automatically wrapped by the Asphalt middleware, but you can add your own middleware on top of that.
-All frameworks supported here (except aiohttp) can be wrapped with ASGI 3.0 middleware, while aiohttp will need its own specific kind of middleware.
+All frameworks supported here (except AIOHTTP) can be wrapped with ASGI 3.0 middleware, while AIOHTTP will need its own specific kind of middleware.

 .. note:: The application resource available on the global context is the unwrapped